Russell-Wilson/NAO-toolkit/README.md

 This repo utilises docker to expedite build:
 -   image (https://hub.docker.com/r/kw90/naoqi-opencv-developer)

-If the script required no terminal interaction, the script can be run by creating a CMD entry in the dockerfile or a command entry in the compose file.
+If the script requires no terminal interaction the script and build can then be run with the following.
-The script and build can then be run with the following.
-If no rebuild is required then '--build' is not required Command for build:
+As no bind mounts are used for this work, a container is rebuilt on launch with the '--build' flag.
+Command for build:
   - "docker compose up --build"